Openreach: Independence from BT Group

 On 31 July 2020, Openreach released a news article on their website showing their progress on their split from BT, with them updating "27,907 vehicles, 42 offices, 33,479 pass cards and 1,531 web pages" to reflect the change.
 Openreach has been awarded the status of 'Superbrand' for 2020/21.

+Ofcom now monitor Openreach strategic independence from BT, via their Openreach Monitoring Unit.
+In their September 2024 report Openreach were praised for the rapid rise in full fibre availability for 'people across the UK' and found nothing in the last reporting cycle that would justify opening any further investigations.